flaviotordini/minitube/README.md

 Alternatively Minitube can read an API key from the GOOGLE_API_KEY environment variable.

 ## Build instructions
 To compile Minitube you need at least Qt 5.0.
-The following Qt modules are needed: core, gui, widgets, network, sql (using the Sqlite plugin), script, dbus.
+The following Qt modules are needed: core, gui, widgets, network, sql (using the Sqlite plugin), declarative, dbus.

 To be able to build on a Debian (or derivative) system: